 Central Park will be your oasis in the middle of the concrete jungle.
 People of all ages find fun things to do, even if all you want to do is sit on a bench and enjoy your coffee in peace.
 There are lots of free events in the park; look for festivals, parades, concerts, and more.
 As a bonus, there’s free Wi-Fi in Central Park.
 You can thus go online to do what you need to do while you unwind in the park.

-New York is a large, vibrant city, and in spite of its quirks, the people who live here believe it’s the, greatest city, in the world.
+New York is a large, vibrant city, and despite its quirks, the people who live here believe it’s the most magnificent city in the world.
 With a little preparation, you will too.
 If you’re looking for things to do in New York during the summer, check out our favorite activities.